 Sharing a picnic in a special location is a romantic way to spend time together, and you can go the budget route and grab your favorite fast food or assemble a gourmet feast from a local supermarket, or you can go all out with champagne and caviar or a basket from your favorite high-end restaurant.

-The Bistro Garden at Coldwater, Clementine on Ensley Avenue, and Marston's in Pasadena are among the best places in the city to get a prepared picnic-to-go, and once you've got your meal, consider heading over to Corona Del Mar State Beach in Orange County or Roxbury Park in Beverly Hills for an ideal setting to enjoy your meal.
+The Bistro Garden at Coldwater, Clementine Catering & Café, and Marston's Restaurant are among the best places in the city to get a prepared picnic-to-go, and once you've got your meal, consider heading over to Corona del Mar State Beach in Orange County or Roxbury Park in Beverly Hills for an ideal setting to enjoy your meal.

 If you both enjoy horseback riding, a romantic horseback ride in the Santa Monica Mountains or on the beach can be a great way to spend time together.

 The Los Angeles Horseback Riding company offers rides at sunset, sunrise, or under the moonlight, with or without food.
 All rides are guided, so coordinate with your guide for the setting and space you need.
 You can also book a private sunset horseback ride to view the Hollywood Sign in Griffith Park.

 Share a Thrilling Motorcycle Ride on Mulholland Drive